 Because of the nature and construction of them, it is important to know how to repair an air mattress at home.
 Most people use their air mattresses for years without experiencing a leak, but it can happen.
-There are several causes of such leaks, such as fault in the air pump or a puncture.
+There are several causes of such leaks, such as a fault in the air pump or a puncture.

 Any sharp object can puncture an air mattress, particularly when inflated to a fairly hard level where there is little give in the plastic.
-Pets lying on them, children playing on them and sharp objects pressing into them.
+Pets lying on them, children playing on them, and sharp objects pressing into them.
 The more highly inflated the air bed, the more likely it is to puncture.
 With some airbeds, the seams can also fail.

 Note that air mattress manufacturers may insist that you repair an air mattress only with their own patch kits, or that you return the mattress for repair.
 To ignore this may lead to your warranty being void.
 Check the terms and conditions relating to mattress leaks and repairs before proceeding.